MinaProtocol/mina/automation/terraform/monitoring/README.md

 ##### Modify testnets which alert to PagerDuty

-The list of testnets which trigger PagerDuty incidents when rule violations occur is controlled by a single regular expression defined in the [o1-testnet-alerts](https://github.com/MinaProtocol/mina/blob/develop/automation/terraform/monitoring/o1-testnet-alerts.tf#L17) terraform module config.
+The list of testnets that trigger PagerDuty incidents when rule violations occur is controlled by a single regular expression defined in the [o1-testnet-alerts](https://github.com/MinaProtocol/mina/blob/develop/automation/terraform/monitoring/o1-testnet-alerts.tf#L17) Terraform module config.

 You can modify this value to any regex for capturing testnets by name, although the value is generally a relatively simple expression (e.g. `"mainnet|qanet|release-net"`) considering the critical nature of the setting and allowing easy identification of which testnets the developers will be paged about.